LucianoAdonis/lucianoadonis.github.io/pages/confluence.md

 // I think I learned a lot from the forewords in science fiction books, where editors shared their thoughts and opinions about the book and other related sources.
 It was insightful, and I usually skipped those things if they were present during any mandatory High School book.

+## About Present Me

+At 28, I find myself with the technical proficiency of someone in their mid-30s.
+But back when I was 19, I would often see people around 27 or 28 being celebrated as geniuses or experts in talks and courses, and I couldn’t quite relate.

+> "Caminante, no hay camino, se hace camino al andar." - Random Quote of One of My Teachers

 </br>

 # Why This Book?